main

 Branch: The branch from which the appliance menu has been served from, e.g., main

 Menu Version: The appliance menu version.
 Note that this is different from the Appliance version.
-This is deprecated and will be replaced by the Aplliance Version. e.g., 0.33
+This is deprecated and will be replaced by the Appliance Version. e.g., 0.33

 Automatic Security Updates: Confirms if security updates are enabled or not, with last update timestamp